-The first four research questions ($RQ_1 - RQ_4$) focus on evaluating the detection quality of each of MOTOREASE's detectors.
+The first four research questions (RQ_1 - RQ_4) focus on evaluating the detection quality of each of MOTOREASE's detectors.
 It is important for each detector to be accurate and provide the developer with accurate accessibility violation predictions.
 To achieve this, we use the evaluation metrics of accuracy, precision, sensitivity, and recall.
 This evaluation presents results from Table I, showing accuracy, precision, sensitivity, and recall of the detectors for true positive (TP) and true negative (TN) values.
-The final research question RQ_5 focus on evaluating the tool's ability to accurately predict violations.
-The importance of TP and TN values can be crucial to developers to properly identify accessibility violations within their applications.
+The final research question RQ_5 focuses on evaluating the tool's (in)ability to detect false positives, as this can affect the practical utility of the tool.